-Aslef and ScotRail agree to hold talks on pay – Daily Business
+Aslef to hold talks as RMT ballots for strike action – Daily Business

 The union is demanding an improvement on a 2.2% pay offer, while Transport Minister Jenny Gilruth says a revenue sharing plan means overall package is worth nearer 5%.

+Aslef said it would be making no further comment on the dispute or the talks until formal negotiations have taken place on Thursday.

-Earlier, Aslef’s Scottish organiser Kevin Lindsay said: “Train drivers are telling me quite clearly they are looking for a sensible settlement that we can actually move forward on to deliver for the passengers of Scotland.”
+Earlier, the union’s Scottish organiser Kevin Lindsay said: “Train drivers are telling me quite clearly they are looking for a sensible settlement that we can actually move forward on to deliver for the passengers of Scotland.”

 ScotRail’s service delivery director David Simpson said: “Both sides need to find a way to move this forward, to find a way to recognise the difficult financial position the industry is in after the pandemic, with a large gap between cost and revenue that the tax payer is currently filling.